KatreinSauer/KatreinSauer_Notebook/_posts/20250317_Miri_paper.md

 BESSY XRD DATA from October/November 2020 which show only the black corals.
 Within the same measurement are also Stylophora pistillata included.
 We want here to look into and find chitin (Poli paper)

-We have two brances of black coral species:
+We have two branches of black coral species:

         1) Antipathes
         2) Sticopathes